QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

     ax.set_xlabel('t')
 ```

+The economy with lower tax cut rate at $t=0$ has the same transitional pattern, but is less distorted, and it converges to a new steady state with higher physical capital stock.

+(exp-expen-cut)=
 ### Experiment 2: Government asset accumulation

 Assume that the economy is initially in the same steady state.

-Now the government announces  a tax cut at $t=0$ and promises to cut its spending on services and goods by  half $\forall t \leq 0$.
+Now the government promises to cut its spending on services and goods by  half $\forall t \geq 0$.

 The government targets  the same tax rate $\tau_t=\hat{\tau}$ and to accumulate assets $-D_t$ over time.